Anxiety

 An experienced counsellor can identify the nature, form, and complexity of your anxiety.
 Therapy is a key factor in understanding the source of your anxiety.

 Your counsellor will explore your symptoms with you and help you uncover the underlying issues that have contributed.
-Therapy can support you to gain new strengths, deeper insights, new knowledge about relationships, help you to move on or come to terms with loss, create meaning out of life experiences, and gain a fresh trust.
+Therapy can support you to gain new strengths, deeper insights and gain a fresh trust.

-There are many counselling and psychotherapy approaches available and research suggests that no therapeutic approach seems to be superior to others for the treatment of anxiety.
-A core aspect of all counselling approaches is for the counsellor to create a safe, trusting, empathic and attuned relationship and a productive environment in which to support you.
+There are many counselling and psychotherapy approaches available and research suggests no therapeutic approach is superior.
+A core aspect of counselling approaches is for the counsellor to create a safe, trusting, empathic and attuned relationship and a productive environment in which to support you.

 Skilled hands on treatment such as osteopathy, craniosacral therapy and acupuncture are excellent ways to support the nervous system and promote relaxation.